kwaldenphd/python-anaconda/lab-procedure.md

 name = raw_input("Please enter your name: ")
 print("Hello, " + name)
 ```
-<blockquote>Q14: What did the program output?
+<blockquote>QM: What did the program output?
 Explain this program in your own words.</blockquote>

 86. Here we set the variable name to the input that we receive from the user.